kasiakalemba/Matplotlib-Basics/README.md

 * A bar plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the number of data points for each treatment regimen.
 ![](images/datapoints.png)

-* A box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style.
+* A box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers.

 ![](images/finaltumor.png)